Chart Color Schemes

 An assessment of population growth drivers in Elizabeth Downs reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Elizabeth Downs' population is estimated at around 5,421 as of Nov 2025.
-This reflects an increase of 261 people (5.1%) since the 2021 Census, which reported a population of 5,160 people.
-The change is inferred from the resident population of 5,312 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 84 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,726 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Elizabeth Downs as of February 2026 is approximately 5,424.
+This figure represents an increase of 264 people (5.1%) since the 2021 Census, which recorded a population of 5,160.
+The change is inferred from AreaSearch's estimation of the resident population at 5,312 following examination of the latest ERP data release by the ABS in June 2024 and an additional 84 validated new addresses since the Census date.
+This results in a population density ratio of 1,727 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 55% of overall population gains during recent periods, primarily driving growth in the suburb.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-As we examine future population trends, an above median population growth is projected for the Elizabeth Downs statistical area (Lv2), with the area expected to expand by 1,089 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends project an above median growth for national statistical areas.
+By 2041, the suburb is expected to expand by 1,086 persons, reflecting an increase of 18.6% in total over the 17 years.

 Frequently Asked Questions - Population